Fuel management systems: Increase efficiency, reduce costs

 Other non-engine maintenance also improves fuel efficiency.
 For instance, making sure a vehicle’s tires are at ideal pressures and aligned properly minimizes rolling resistance.
 This immediately improves a vehicle’s fuel efficiency and lowers fuel costs.

 It is best to address issues before they become problems, since cost savings can add up over time, and last-minute emergency repairs can be expensive.
-To avoid last-minute maintenance altogether, Samsara fleet management solutions help you become proactive and avoid unexpected breakdowns by predicting problems before they occur.
+To avoid last-minute maintenance altogether, Samsara fleet management solutions allow you to view real-time information via a web portal, helping you become proactive and avoid unexpected breakdowns by predicting problems before they occur.

 3. Decrease waste caused by fuel theft